 During the Middle Ages, religious travel was becoming popular.
-As more and more people began going on religious pilgrimages to seek out places that held religious relics, different churches and monasteries began working to draw visitors and thus gain additional funding through donations left by the devout.
-Since very few churches or cities could lay claim to such renowned relics as were in Canterbury, Jerusalem and Rome, many began to commission elaborate housings for the small relics they did have in an attempt to draw visitors.
+As more people began pilgrimages to seek out religious relics, different churches and monasteries began working to draw visitors and gain additional funding through donations left by the devout.
+Since very few churches or cities could lay claim to such renowned relics as were in Jerusalem and Rome, many commissioned elaborate housings for the small relics they did have in an attempt to draw visitors.
 It was during this time, roughly 1156 AD, that a small abbey in what is now known as Belgium commissioned local Mosan artists to create a reliquary to hold their small, precious relics.
 This is now known as the Stavelot Triptych.

-While it is not known who, exactly, commissioned the Stavelot Triptych or the actual artist was, it is commonly believed that it was the Abbot of Stavelot Abbey who requested its creation and it is conjectured that Godefroid de Huy, a prominent goldsmith during that time, was the one who created the work.
-Wibald, the Abbot of Stavelot Abbey from 1130 to 1159, had gone to Constantinople in 1154 and returned to the abbey with a piece from the cross on which Christ was crucified, known as the True Cross, and a small scrap of the Mother Mary’s robe.
+While it is not known who commissioned the Stavelot Triptych or the actual artist was, it is there is an understanding in the art community of where it originated.
+It is commonly believed the Abbot of Stavelot Abbey requested its creation and that Godefroid de Huy, a prominent goldsmith during that time, created the work.
+Wibald, the Abbot of Stavelot Abbey from 1130 to 1159, went to Constantinople in 1154 and returned to the abbey with a piece from the cross on which Christ was crucified, known as the True Cross, and a small scrap of the Mother Mary’s robe.
 In order to show proper reverence to these items and to draw additional interest in seeing them, Abbot Wibald had a beautiful and ornate Romanesque reliquary made for them: the Stavelot Triptych.